Lung disease (not cancer)

 Personal protective equipment

-This is the least effective type of control.
-When used, there must always be at least one other control in place as well.
+This is the least effective type of control, and should be used with at least one other control in place.
 Some questions to consider:

-- Are workers using respirators as required by the exposure control plan?
+- Have workers been provided with respirators as required by the exposure control plan?
+Have workers been fit-tested and trained in respirator use?

-- Are workers using protective clothing as required by the exposure control plan?
+- Have workers been provided with protective clothing as required by the exposure control plan?